Secret Sharing on Superconcentrator: Characterization via graph-theoretic properties

-\begin{theorem} In the above model as illustrated by Figure \ref{fig:model}, if the circuit computes the shares of some $(t, n)$-threshold SS scheme, the following conditions are satisfied: \begin{itemize} \item for any $T \subseteq [n]$ of size $t-1$, there are $t-1$ vertex-disjoint paths connecting $R$ and $T$; \item for any $T \subseteq [n]$ of size $t$, there are $t$ vertex-disjoint paths connecting inputs and $T$. \end{itemize} \end{theorem} \begin{proof} Assume for contradiction that, for some $T \subseteq [n]$ of size $t-1$, there are at most $t-2$ vertex-disjoint paths connecting $R$ and $T$.
-By Menger's theorem, there exists a subset of vertices, denoted by $C$, of size at most $t-2$, whose removal will disconnect $R$ and $T$.
+\begin{theorem} [Theorem \ref{thm:main_condition} restated] In the above model as illustrated by Figure \ref{fig:model}, if the circuit computes the shares of some $(t, n)$-threshold SS scheme, the following conditions are satisfied: \begin{itemize} \item for any $T \subseteq [n]$ of size $t-1$, there are $t-1$ vertex-disjoint paths connecting $R$ and $T$; \item for any $T \subseteq [n]$ of size $t$, there are $t$ vertex-disjoint paths connecting inputs and $T$. \end{itemize} \end{theorem} \begin{proof} Assume for contradiction that the first condition does not hold.
+That is, there exists a set $T \subseteq [n]$ of size $t-1$ such that there are at most $t-2$ vertex-disjoint paths from $R$ to $T$.
+By Menger's theorem, there exists a vertex set $U$ of size at most $t-2$ whose removal disconnects $R$ from $T$.

-By the definition of the cut set $C$, we know that after setting $S$ to a constant, the outputs $Y_T$ can be written as functions in the gates in $C$.
-By the basic properties of entropy function, we have
+By the definition of the cut set $U$, we know that after setting $S$ to a constant, the outputs $Y_T$ can be written as functions in the gates in $U$.
+Since each gate value lies in $\mathbb{F}$ and hence carries at most $\log |\mathbb{F}|$ bits of entropy, we have

 Thus,